rust-lang/book/nostarch/chapter11.md

 *https://doc.rust-lang.org/unstable-book/library-features/test.html* to learn
 more.

-The next part of the test output, which starts with `Doc-tests adder` [4], is for the results of any documentation tests.
+The next part of the test output starting at `Doc-tests adder` [4] is for the results of any documentation tests.
 We don’t have any documentation tests yet, but Rust can compile any code examples that appear in our API documentation.
-This feature helps us keep our docs and our code in sync!
+This feature helps keep your docs and your code in sync!
 We’ll discuss how to write documentation tests in the “Documentation Comments as Tests” section of Chapter 14.
 For now, we’ll ignore the `Doc-tests` output.

-Let’s change the name of our test to see how that changes the test output.
-Change the `it_works` function to a different name, such as `exploration`, like
+Let’s start to customize the test to our own needs.
+First change the name of the `it_works` function to a different name, such as `exploration`, like
 so:

 Filename: src/lib.rs